 There is a variety of levels on which you can make your clothes but no matter the skill level, altering your clothes to fit your growing body parts is a skill that will save you tons of money.
 The most important thing to keep in mind when making or altering your own maternity clothes is that you will be growing, so make or alter things that will be adjustable for you so that you can continue to wear these pieces and be comfortable in them.

 Altering Blouses During Maternity

 Many women have problems with their shirts not fitting in length once their belly starts expanding even though the shirt seems to fit in all the other ways.
-For this problem, you can take your shirt that you want to wear, cut it below your ribcage and piece in the midsection from another t-shirt and reattach the bottom from the first shirt.
-If you pick fabrics and colors that will go well together, then you will have just made a unique shirt for yourself.
+For this problem, you can take the shirt that you want to wear, cut it below your ribcage and piece in the midsection from another t-shirt and reattach the bottom from the first shirt.
+If you pick fabrics and colours that will go well together, then you will have just made a unique shirt for yourself.
 Instead of layering tanks underneath to hide your belly, you will be getting compliments on your cute and different shirt.
-Plus, a band of contrasting color on a shirt is a cute way to accent your growing belly!
+Plus, a band of contrasting colour on a shirt is a cute way to accent your growing belly!

 If you can’t fathom wearing someone else’s clothes even for only nine months, then there are a few things you can look for in the regular stores that can be worn during pregnancy and after.
+We’ve got a great list of maternity clothes in Canada.
 Maxi dresses, or anything with an empire waist works perfectly.
-There is no restriction of the belly and these are so in style right now!
+There is no restriction on the belly and these are so in style right now!
 These can even be dressed up for formal wear if you have to go to something fancy while you’re pregnant.
 Tunic tops and leggings are always cute on anyone and are the perfect casual pregnancy outfit.

 No matter what you choose, make sure you are comfortable in the clothes you’re wearing.